Sun-Mountain/cerealously/README.md

 :x: Allow users to upload images to your application, and persist these images.

 __Extras:__

 :ballot_box_with_check: Mobile responsive.

 ## Conception & Planning

+One piece of advice for planning our projects was to make another version of an existing website.
+On of my favorite websites/apps is <a href="https://www.goodreads.com/">Goodreads</a>, a social media for books: what you're currently reading and your progress, what you have read and your ratings/reviews, and what you want to read.
+That's the basic gist of it anyway.

 ## Technology Used